|B de Jonge||-1||8|

 GREEN FEES AT GARY PLAYER CC:

--fees include a halfway house meal and a strokesaver book.
-This walk-only course is closed on Mondays
+- Green fees include a halfway house meal and a strokesaver book.

 - Handicap: none required, except for competitions